 DMARC Lookup Tool

-Check your domain's DMARC records to verify email authentication and prevent spoofing.
+Check your domain's DMARC records to verify email authentication setup and assess spoofing risk.

 What is a DMARC Lookup Tool?

 A DMARC (Domain-based Message Authentication, Reporting, and Conformance) lookup tool retrieves the DMARC record of a domain.
-DMARC records define how email servers should handle unauthenticated messages, helping to prevent email spoofing and phishing.
+DMARC records define how email servers should handle unauthenticated messages, helping reduce email spoofing and phishing risk.

 How to Use the DMARC Lookup Tool